Obama visits response center as hurricane threatens

 He added: "Obviously, we are monitoring the situation closely."

-Pentagon spokesman George Little tweeted that Defense Secretary Leon Panetta had approved a prepare-to-deploy order for 6,500 active-duty military to support hurricane relief efforts if required.
+Pentagon spokesman George Little tweeted that the Defense Secretary Leon Panetta had approved a prepare-to-deploy order for 6,500 active duty military to support hurricane relief efforts if required.

 In downtown Washington it appeared to be a relatively normal rainy Saturday afternoon.
-Coffee shops were open, pedestrians were strolling, and taxis, the Metro subway and buses were running.
+Coffee shops were open, pedestrians were strolling, and taxis and the Metro subway were running.
 The Smithsonian museums were open.

-But by late afternoon skies had darkened, winds picked up and pools of water began to collect in city streets due to torrential rain.

 Airlines have canceled virtually all flights at Washington-area airports beginning Saturday night.